Igneous rock: Effects of water and carbon dioxide

 The change of rock composition most responsible for the creation of magma is the addition of water.
 Water lowers the solidus temperature of rocks at a given pressure.
-For example, at a depth of about 100 kilometers, peridotite begins to melt near 800 °C in the presence of excess water, but near or above about 1,500 °C in the absence of water.
+For example, at a depth of about 100 kilometres, peridotite begins to melt near 800 °C in the presence of excess water, but near or above about 1,500 °C in the absence of water.
 Water is driven out of the oceanic lithosphere in subduction zones, and it causes melting in the overlying mantle.
 Hydrous magmas composed of basalt and andesite are produced directly and indirectly as results of dehydration during the subduction process.
 Such magmas, and those derived from them, build up island arcs such as those in the Pacific Ring of Fire.
 These magmas form rocks of the calc-alkaline series, an important part of the continental crust.

 The addition of carbon dioxide is relatively a much less important cause of magma formation than the addition of water, but genesis of some silica-undersaturated magmas has been attributed to the dominance of carbon dioxide over water in their mantle source regions.
 In the presence of carbon dioxide, experiments document that the peridotite solidus temperature decreases by about 200 °C in a narrow pressure interval at pressures corresponding to a depth of about 70 km.
 At greater depths, carbon dioxide can have more effect: at depths to about 200 km, the temperatures of initial melting of a carbonated peridotite composition were determined to be 450 °C to 600 °C lower than for the same composition with no carbon dioxide.
 Magmas of rock types such as nephelinite, carbonatite, and kimberlite are among those that may be generated following an influx of carbon dioxide into mantle at depths greater than about 70 km.

 Temperature increase

 Increase in temperature is the most typical mechanism for formation of magma within continental crust.
 Such temperature increases can occur because of the upward intrusion of magma from the mantle.
 Temperatures can also exceed the solidus of a crustal rock in continental crust thickened by compression at a plate boundary.
-The plate boundary between the Indian and Asian continental masses provides a well-studied example, as the Tibetan Plateau just north of the boundary has crust about 80 kilometers thick, roughly twice the thickness of normal continental crust.
-Studies of electrical resistivity deduced from magnetotelluric data have detected a layer that appears to contain silicate melt and that stretches for at least 1,000 kilometers within the middle crust along the southern margin of the Tibetan Plateau.
+The plate boundary between the Indian and Asian continental masses provides a well-studied example, as the Tibetan Plateau just north of the boundary has crust about 80 kilometres thick, roughly twice the thickness of normal continental crust.
+Studies of electrical resistivity deduced from magnetotelluric data have detected a layer that appears to contain silicate melt and that stretches for at least 1,000 kilometres within the middle crust along the southern margin of the Tibetan Plateau.
 Granite and rhyolite are types of igneous rock commonly interpreted as products of the melting of continental crust because of increases in temperature.
 Temperature increases also may contribute to the melting of lithosphere dragged down in a subduction zone.